Gear GuidesTravelTips

 The verdict

-Which is best type of snowboard ?
+Which is best type ?
 This is always their final question.
 But there’s no right answer.
 Depending on your riding style, there’s always a best ‘suited’ option.
 But for the rider who wants to do everything, the All-Mountain board, the most common out there in the world, is a strong choice.

 But hey, there are dozens of companies making snowboards, and with the industry as it is - as competitive as it is- so long as you choose the right type, you’re going to have a blast.
 So stop stressing, make your choice, and go ride, dude!
 That’s what it’s all about.

-Snowboard Types F.A.Q
+Types of snowboard F.A.Q

 What is the most common type of snowboard?